Pro-Wrestling Shi-En: History

 The promotion was founded by Eiji Sahara, who was a member of the student wrestling club called Osaka Wrestling Federation (OWF) in Osaka Gakuin University, under the ring name Kiai-ryuken Ecchan.
-Throughout 2009, Sahara organized a dozen wrestling events with his fellow classmates in a makeshift ring set up in Triangle Park, in Amerikamura, Osaka.
+Throughout 2009, Sahara organized a dozen wrestling events with his classmates in a makeshift ring set up in Triangle Park, in Amerikamura, Osaka.
 The following year, the promotion was officially founded and, on February 20, a pre-launch event titled "ƒ (forte)" was held at the Nipponbashi 4-chōme Theatre.
 On March 6, a second pre-launch event titled "ƒƒ (fortissimo)" was held in Triangle Park; then, on March 21, the official launching event titled "ƒƒƒ (fortississimo)" was held at the Black Chamber in the Creative Center Osaka.

 On February 21, 2015, the promotion held its 5th anniversary event at the Osaka Prefectural Gymnasium.

 On September 15, 2018, and March 31, 2019, the promotion took part in two of Keiji Muto's Pro-Wrestling Festival events, held respectively in Kashihara, Nara and Hanyū, Saitama.

 On February 9, 2019, the promotion held its first event in Tokyo, at Shin-Kiba 1st Ring.

 On March 22, 2020, Shi-En held its 10th anniversary event at Cool Japan Park Osaka.